When failure is too costly, I step in

 Alignment has broken down

-across shareholders, boards, partners, ministries, clients, lenders, contractors
+friction exists across shareholders, boards, ministries, lenders, and contractors

 Principals feel exposed

-I intervene with authority to restore direction and move the situation to outcome
+I take the lead to restore direction and drive the project or dispute to a clear outcome by:

-representing a client to conclude a deal or settlement
+representing the client to bring a deal or settlement to close

-when mediation is the most effective path to resolution
+when an impartial third party is the most effective path to resolution

-I work directly with decision-makers, focus on the decisive moments, and step back once a clear resolution or signature is achieved.
+I work directly with decision-makers, lead the process, and step back once a definitive resolution is achieved

 Experience and Authority